+No, I'm not talking about annoying e-mail messages.
 I'm talking about that pink block of salty preserved meat produced by Hormel Foods and known as SPAM.

 What is SPAM?